Khaloud-AI09/Neural_Nework_FromScratch/README.md

 # Neural Network From Scratch
 A simple, educational deep learning project implementing a multilayer neural network from scratch in Python without using heavyweight libraries like TensorFlow or PyTorch.
 ## About the Project
 I built this project while learning Deep Learning to understand how neural networks actually work under the hood instead of only memorizing the theory.
-By implementing every component—from single artificial neurons and activation functions to backpropagation and gradient descent—I gained a hands-on understanding of how models learn from data.
+By implementing every component, from single artificial neurons and activation functions to backpropagation and gradient descent, I gained a hands-on understanding of how models learn from data.
 ## Learning Journey & Concepts Covered
 The project follows a step-by-step learning progression:
 Artificial Neuron: Inputs, weights, and bias calculation.